 5. Clearly distinguish causes from symptoms

-Use questions such as Who, When, Why, How, How much, and How often in order to gather additional information and clearly define the problem and cause.
+Use questions such as Who, When, Why, How, How much, and How often to gather additional information and clearly define the problem and cause.
 This is an essential step to get near the root cause.

 6. Containment actions